JohnVonDrashek/moonsharp-binder/README.md

 1. Ensure Lua files are added as `<AdditionalFiles>` not `<Content>` or `<None>`
 2. Rebuild the project (generators run on build)
 3. Check the `obj/` folder for `.g.cs` files

+If a Lua file fails to parse, the generator emits `MSHB002` warnings with the error details.

 ### Wrong namespace?